ngu04/raspberrypi-reaction-test/README.md

 - [AngularJS](https://angularjs.org/) to increase the UI development speed, support push messages
 - [Bootstrap](http://getbootstrap.com/) to speed up ergonomical UI development

+### How to run
+- Copy [application_template.conf](actor/src/main/resources/application_template.conf) to *application.conf* and modify *MONGO_USER* and *MONGO_PASSWORD* properties + change the host to point your mongo installation.
+I run my mongo in the cloud so I don't want to share my credentials
+- Clone [pi4j-client](https://github.com/lachatak/pi4j-client) and [runPlaybook.sh](https://github.com/lachatak/pi4j-client/blob/master/remote-server/runPlaybook.sh) after you modified the inventory file to point your raspberry.
+It will deploy the server to the */home/pi/Development/pi4j-remote-server*
+- Start the deployed server
+- Modify RASPBERRY_PI_IP property in [BaseSettings.scala](project/BaseSettings.scala) to point to your PI
+- Start client using 'sbt gpioActorTest' command
+- The application should be available at [http://localhost:8080](http://localhost:8080)

 ### Circuit layout
 Items:
 - 4 x 330Ohm resistances